purpleteam-labs/purpleteam-s2-containers/README.md

 In this example we have two Test Sessions configured in our Build User config (Job).
 One has an `id` of `lowPrivUser` and one has an `id` of `adminUser`.
 In this example the `lowPrivUser` Test Session has a process with `PID` `28` and the `adminUser` Test Session has a process with `PID` `34`.
 In the next two log messages after that we see by correlating the PIDs that the `lowPrivUser` Test Session is running a container named `seleniumstandalone_chrome_1` and `adminUser` Test Session is running a container named `seleniumstandalone_chrome_2`.
-There are no guarantees as to which Test Session will run which of the seleniumstandalone_chrome_[n] containers, so if you need to be sure then use this correlation technique
+There are no guarantees as to which Test Session will run which of the seleniumstandalone_chrome_[n] containers, so if you need to be sure then use this correlation technique.

 To VNC to the Selenium containers, once you have Remmina running, simply double click on one or more of the VNC entries you created above and you should be able to see the browser being interacted with... providing the Cucumber test steps in the app-scanner are actually up to that point.
+You can of course slow your tests down, pause them, step through them with a debugger.
+These details are in the purpleteam wiki in the workflow page

 ## Redirecting and viewing container logs